 Indoor Soccer vs Outdoor Soccer Rules

-The type of grass is different since the indoor soccer fields are artificial turf while the soccer fields are natural grass, with its exceptions since the use of mixed-grass is increasingly common and in a few cases, the use artificial turf.
+The type of turf is different since the indoor soccer fields are artificial turf while the soccer fields are sometimes natural turf.

 Indoor Soccer: Number of Players

-In the latter, if it coincides with the half-time of outdoor soccer.
-Another particular characteristic of indoor soccer that separates it from outdoor soccer is the number of substitutions, which in this case is unlimited.
+Another particular characteristic of indoor soccer that separates it from outdoor soccer is the number of substitutions, which in this case is unlimited/rotating players.

 Can you slide in indoor soccer?

-Similarly, it is rare for someone to want to do a slide tackle in indoor soccer in view of the type of grass being used.
+Similarly, it’s rare for someone to want to do a slide tackle in indoor soccer in view of the type of grass being used.

 What is a blue card in indoor soccer?